thoriqnf/next-intl-language/README.md

 ### Adding New Languages
 1. Add locale to `i18n.js` locales array
-2. Create new translation file in `messages/`
+2. Create new translation file in `messages/` directory
 3. Add button to `LanguageSwitcher.jsx`
 4. Update middleware matcher if needed
+5. Import the new JSON file in your demo components

 ### Modifying Content
-1. Edit translation files in `messages/`
+1. Edit translation files in `messages/` directory
-2. Add new translation keys
+2. Add new translation keys to JSON files
 3. Use keys in your components
 4. Test across all languages

+### Single Source of Truth
+This demo uses a centralized approach:
+- **One set of JSON files** (`messages/`) - used by both demos and full i18n
+- **No duplication** - all components import from the same source
+- **Easy maintenance** - edit one file, updates everywhere

+**Benefits:**
+- ✅ No confusion about which files to edit
+- ✅ Consistent translations across all demos
+- ✅ Industry standard JSON format
+- ✅ Works with both simple demos and full i18n setup
+- ✅ Single source of truth principle

 ### Styling Changes
 1. Update Tailwind classes in components